-Tonight as I’ve done for several nights, thoughts return to the evening before Braden took his life.
+The last few evenings, thoughts return to the evening before Braden took his life.
 He’d driven home in the dark after his final counseling session.
 Our counselor and now friend had called Cathy saying he was very concerned.

 Braden had been on a new anxiety medication and doing, what we felt was pretty good.
 However, we came to learn he had the roughest counseling session ever, spending the entire time crying uncontrollably and in complete turmoil.
 However, at the very end of the late evening consultation, he sat up and asked his counselor a sobering question.

 “If I chose to take my own life, would I still be able to go to Heaven?”

 Can you imagine being the counselor, the friend, or the parent to answer such a question?
 The answer was spot-on and I’d answered the same: “You can’t un-sin your way into salvation and you can’t sin your way out of it.
 If you trust in Christ and have a relationship with Him, you are in the Book of Life.
 Yes.
 With God’s grace, you will go to Heaven no matter the sin”.

 To hear his counselor tell what happened next confirms Braden was thinking of leaving.
 He describes his countenance as a visible glow of peace.
 Braden had asked us several times if he would go to Heaven if he took his own life and we confirmed it so.
 He was ready.